Poll: Should I have ordered Chapters 1-6 of Gunshot 1-3-5-2-4-6? Vote Now!

 "The Return" was dashed off in a little over 24 hours as therapy to try to come to terms with what was, to me, the unendurable end to Series 3.
 I only intended it as a one-shot, but so many people have asked me to continue, that following several months' delay due to eyesight problems and a suicidal laptop, I've started to publish a sequel, "The Beginning of an Era".
 It's a work in progress, and to judge by the number of ideas I have for it, it could run and run.

 My other stories are stand-alones.
 "Candlelight" is a bit of Christmas-themed angst in four chapters.
 "Gunshot" is my response to the shocking ending of Series 2.
 "The Love Potion" is a daft little fluffy two-shot which must be the first A2A operafic!
 Don't let that put you off - you don't need to know a thing about opera to appreciate it.
 "My Heart Will Go On", written and published just before Series 3 Episode 8 aired, was my idea for how the series might end - and I still prefer it to the scriptwriters' version!
 "Memory" is my second, angstier response to the end of Series 3.
 "Burning Inside", my entry for XTimeGirlX's 2011 shuffle competition, is a bit of post-Series 3 angst based on "Estuans Interius" from Carl Orff's "Carmina Burana", which gives you an idea of the kind of stuff I keep on my music player!
 "The Proposal" is a sad little one-shot which came to me all unbidden and wouldn't let me alone until I had written it down.
 I never intended it to be more than a oneshot, but (with my permission) UnbreakableLovex has written a sequel, "Don't let me stop you".
 "Lonely This Christmas" is my Christmas fic for 2011 - more post-Series 3 angst but with a happy ending.
 "Getting His Reward" is inspired by the Tenth Doctor's farewells to his former companions.
 "The Legend of the Mighty Hunt" is both a completely off-the-wall send-up of scholarly dissertations and a look at how legends can change out of recognition over time.
 "Much Ado About Fenchurch East" is inspired by Shakespeare's immortal comedy.
 "Alex's Christmas", my 2012 Christmas fic, looks at how both Alex Drake and Alex Price spent the Christmas after Tim and Caroline died - and Gene, of course, is in the picture.
-"Charity at Christmas", my Christmas offering for 2013, send Alex and Gene undercover to a shelter for the homeless, where Gene is required to assume a most unexpected disguise.
+"Charity at Christmas", my Christmas offering for 2013 and 2014, sends Alex and Gene undercover to a shelter for the homeless, where Gene is required to assume a most unexpected disguise.
+"On the Fiddle", my 2015 Christmas fic, has a classical music theme.

 Before finalising the third and subsequent chapters of "Gunshot", I visited St-Dunstan-in-the-East, which plays a crucial part in Series 2 Episode 8 as St Joseph's, where the final showdown takes place, and plays an equally crucial part in my story.
 This ancient church on St Dunstan's Hill, only a few minutes' walk from the Tower of London, was blitzed and never rebuilt, and in 1971 was turned into a beautiful garden which has won many awards and is very popular with city workers.
 It is still occasionally used for open air services.
 Only the church tower, built by Wren, survived the Blitz and is now used by the All Hallows House Foundation, a registered charity that provides core and complementary health services to those who live or work in the City of London, through its trading arm, The Wren Clinic.
 In my story, "St Joseph's House" (which in S2 ep 8 is the building behind Gene when he shoots Alex) is actually the rear of One Great Tower Street, and "St Joseph's Alley" is actually St Dunstan's Alley, a narrow footpath which runs between One Great Tower Street and the garden.
 Sometime soon I will post my photographs of the area on Photobucket, but in the meantime I recommend Ian Wyllie's on Twitter, which in any case are much better than mine!